France says its journalists "coldly assassinated" in Mali

 Their bodies were found on Saturday by a French patrol 12 km (8 miles) outside Kidal, the birthplace of a Tuareg uprising last year that plunged Mali into chaos, leading to a coup in the capital Bamako and the occupation of the northern half of the country by militants linked to al Qaeda.

-Adama Kamissoko, the governor of Kidal region, said French and Malian security officials were jointly investigating the attack, but French Foreign Minister Laurent Fabius put the blame firmly on militants operating in the region.
+Full details of why the journalists were killed and who carried out the attack were not immediately clear, but Fabius put the blame firmly on militants operating in the region.

-"The assassins are those that we are fighting, the terrorist groups that refuse democracy and elections," Fabius said, calling the killings "heinous and revolting".
+"The assassins are those that we are fighting, the terrorist groups that refuse democracy and elections," Foreign Minister Laurent Fabius said, calling the killings "heinous and revolting".

 Fabius said one of the journalists had been shot twice, and the other three times.
 He said French forces had tried to find the hostage takers, but to no avail.